singular1ty94/socialmeccano/README.md

 [Question2Answer][Q2A] (Q2A) is a popular free open source Q&A platform for PHP/MySQL, used by over 14,000 sites in 40 languages.

 As of version 1.6.3, all development is taking place through GitHub.
-The collaborative development process is being managed by [Scott Vivian][1].
-(Note that official releases are still distributed via the Q2A website.)

-Please read the [contributing page][2] for more information on how to get involved.

-Thanks and enjoy!

-Gideon
+This current version is maintained by Brett Orr and Samuel Hammill, for the QUT project, Social Mecanno.

 [Q2A]: http://www.question2answer.org/
 [1]: http://www.question2answer.org/qa/user/Scott